DiffMAX: The hard x-ray eyes of material scientists at the atomic scale

-The material sciences have taught us through centuries of learning, that understanding how the fundamental building blocks of matter, atoms and molecules, interact, allows us to predict how they will behave when used in larger objects and devices.
+The material sciences have taught us that understanding how the fundamental building blocks of matter, atoms and molecules, interact, allows us to predict how they will behave when used in larger objects and devices.

-DiffMAX is a beamline project aiming at meeting the needs of material research using the exceptionnal capabilities of the MAX IV source in the hard x-ray range (3-45 keV).
+DiffMAX is a beamline project aiming at meeting the needs of material research using the exceptional capabilities of the MAX IV source in the hard x-ray range (3-45 keV).

-DiffMAX offers two experimental stations, one providing excellent capabilities for powder diffraction (PXRD), and one flexible station equipped for receiving large experimental environments and with a high accuracy detector positioning for grazing incidence diffraction and scattering techniques on solid and liquid surfaces and interfaces (SXRD, GIXD, GISAXS, Reflectivity).
-The second station will also allow other types of experimental setups to be mounted (high pressure cell or user electron analyzer for example).
+DiffMAX offers two experimental stations, one providing excellent capabilities for powder diffraction (PXRD), and one flexible station equipped for receiving large experimental environments for grazing incidence diffraction and scattering techniques on solid and liquid surfaces and interfaces (SXRD, GIXD, GISAXS, Reflectivity).
+The second station will also allow other types of experimental setups to be mounted.
 Both stations will allow operando studies.

 Academic and industrial researchers have already expressed a strong support for the project.
 The philosophy of the beamline will be to provide a competent and fertile environment to foster and exploit innovative ideas and measurement techniques for all types of material sciences.

-- DiffMAX combined with electron spectroscopies-opportunities for materials’ research at MAX IV March 22/23, at Ångström Laboratory Uppsala, co-organized by MAX IV and Ångström Laboratory.
-Purpose of the meeting: We want to gather scientists interested in material science with X-rays using diffraction methods or spectroscopic methods (or both) to 1) see examples of XRD/PES combinations presented by invited speakers and 2) discuss how we can use the combination of techniques to do new science at the proposed DiffMAX beamline.
+- DiffMAX combined with electron spectroscopies-opportunities for materials’ research at MAX IV March 22/23 2017, at Ångström Laboratory Uppsala, co-organized by MAX IV and Ångström Laboratory.
+Purpose of the meeting: gather scientists interested in material science with X-rays using diffraction methods or spectroscopic methods (or both) to 1) see examples of XRD/PES combinations presented by invited speakers and 2) discuss how we can use the combination of techniques to do new science at the proposed DiffMAX beamline.

-- DiffMAX National workshop March 27/28 at Sankt Jörgen Park, Göteborg, co-organized by MAX IV and Chalmers.
+- DiffMAX National workshop March 27/28 2017at Sankt Jörgen Park, Göteborg, co-organized by MAX IV and Chalmers.

 In this workshop, we wish to gather the different materials science communities, inform them of the possibilities offered by the MAX IV source, and provide a forum to influence the detailed beamline design so that it meets the demands of the communities in an optimum way.